carltheperson/carltheperson-com/content/working-efficiently-story.md

 <hr/>

 Bob reflects on the future with newfound confidence.
 But for now, there are more important things than work.
 His cat Jerry needs feeding, and a new episode of his favorite show just came out.
-He'll worry about being effective later.
+He'll worry about being efficient later.